neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 }
 ```

-I was essentially juggling four distinct website designs in my mind,
+I was juggling four distinct website designs in my mind,
 each only suited for a certain viewport width.
-None of them looked good near the breakpoints.
+None of them looked good near the breakpoint widths.

-An unstyled paragraph on an otherwise blank webpage will reflow perfectly for any viewport size.
+An _unstyled_ paragraph on an otherwise blank webpage reflows for any viewport.
 Isn't it ironic that **adding styles makes the design less flexible**?

 Andy Bell advocates for writing stylesheets that work at _any_ width.
-Even if you envision a few distinct layouts for desktop versus mobile viewports,
+Even if you envision a few distinct layouts for different devices,
 write style rules that scale fluidly between those two layouts.
-Although the upfront effort creating those rules is higher,
+The upfront effort creating those rules is higher,
-it results in only a single design to maintain down the line.
+but it results in a single design to maintain down the line.

 ## The Scaling Recipe